Grelot/blog/content/articles/sge-user-commands/index.md

 ## Sun Grid Engine

-Cluster environment such as [MBB](https://mbb.univ-montp2.fr/MBB/index.php) is similar unix/linux environments for your job submission (e.g. running your scripts or other software).
+Cluster environment such as [MBB](https://mbb.univ-montp2.fr/MBB/index.php) is similar as unix/linux environments for job submission (e.g. running your scripts or other software).
 The difference is that you need to specify needed resources beforehand.
 The cluster is controlled by a **SGE** (**S**un **G**rid **E**ngine software) that orders the queues and resources.
 This sort of scheduling system is necessary when limited computational resources are shared by many.

 SGE will do the *job scheduling*.
 That means you can submit all your jobs and SGE will queue them and run them when resources you requested becomes available.
 SGE will also achieve *load balancing* where the jobs will be distributed so that specific nodes do not get overloaded.
 In addition, SGE will allow you to do *job monitoring* which will be useful when you want to check if your job is running ,and if it failed it will help you understand what went wrong.